Show Filters

 • Aligning to Guiding Principles: Establishing guiding principles and aligning decisions to those principles simplifies the process.
 When the project team consistently anchors decisions in shared principles, it moves faster, avoids re-litigation, and maintains continuity.

 • Encouraging Executive Engagement: Executive leadership must be engaged throughout the project lifecycle, not just at launch, to support and enable process redesign.
-Beyond the value of project sponsorship, executive leadership’s regular participation and engagement are critical in steering the project toward its goals and strategic objectives.
+Beyond the value of project sponsorship, executive leadership’s regular participation and engagement are critical in steering the project toward its goals and strategic alignment.

 Finance technology implementations are not passive investments.
 To prevent exorbitant costs, the project team must be prepared with a detailed understanding of its business, be open to departing from today’s norms, and be committed to bringing the organization along.
 Oftentimes, this sort of commitment requires leadership not just to approve changes, but to be catalysts for change.